fangli-DX3906/fangli-DX3906.github.io/_pages/Projectssss.md

 The next version will include optimization-based identification and identification through heteroscedasticity.
 It will also incorporate historical decomposition.

 Future Plan: Integrate the Bayesian method.

+Jan 2024 update: Support for parallel computing has been implemented for sign restrictions, resulting in a 50% speed increase.

+May 2024 update: Support for optimization based identification method.

+June 2024 update: Support for several priors.

 ### Disclaimer
 This is a beta version.
 The code has not undergone extensive testing as of yet.
 While I hope it proves useful, I provide absolutely no guarantees, either expressed or implied, regarding its functionality or suitability for your needs.